How to find an English speaking doctor and where to go when you are not well in the Portuguese capital.

-- List of Hospitals and Physicians in Lisbon Area (PDF) compiled by the US Embassy in Portugal (updated April 2017)
+- Hospitals and Physicians in Lisbon Area (PDF) compiled by the US Embassy in Portugal (updated April 2017)

-- List of medical facilities/practitioners in Lisbon Area (PDF)prepared by British Consular Service in Portugal
+- Medical facilities/practitioners in Lisbon Area (PDF)prepared by British Consular Service in Portugal

 - List of Hospitals and Health Centers from Angloinfo website